Mountain Rest – Oconee County, South Carolina

 The famous Stumphouse Tunnel is near Walhalla, which was part of the Blue Ridge Railroad system.
 It was originally designed to connect Charleston with Knoxville, TN until the Civil War halted construction permanently.

-SCIWAY thanks Gary DuBose of Seneca for sharing this picture he took in October 2008.
-Gary writes, “I took this picture just before sunset on a fall afternoon.
+Contributor Gary DuBose shares: “I took this picture just before sunset on a fall afternoon.
 With absolutely no wind that day, the fall colors were wonderfully reflected in the calm water.”

 You may not use them in any form without written consent.

 © 2018 South Carolina Picture Project, All Rights Reserved